LiteraLingo-Workspace/LiteraLingo_H4I_Project/README.md

 # Navigate to the project directory
 cd LiteraLingo_H4I_Project

-# Check that Docker and GNU Make
+# Check that Docker and GNU Make are installed
-docker -v  # Check the installed version of Docker make -v  # Check the installed version of GNU Make
+docker -v
-# Visit the official websites to install or update if necessary
+make -v
 # Note: GNU Make is not necessary -- just something to improve the overall developer experience

 # Start the frontend